-The first problem we apply the properties of the incidence matrix to is multi-agent state agreement under quantized communication.
+for bounded disturbances in the control input.
+On the other hand, in a cyclic graph, the error never ceases to propagate in these cycles.
+These facts are encoded by the definiteness properties of the quadratic form of the incidence matrix.
+The first problem to which we apply the properties of the incidence matrix is multi-agent state agreement under quantized communication.
 The only information each agent has is a quantized estimate of its neighbors' relative positions.
 We first treat a static communication topology and show that convergence is achieved in the case of a tree topology.
 The results are then extended to switching topologies.
-While results for discrete-time systems appeared recently (Johansson et al. (2005); Carli et al. (2006); Kashyap et al. (2007)), a continuous-time model is considered here.
+While results for discrete-time systems appeared recently (Carli, Fagnani, & Zampieri, 2006; Johansson, Speranzon, & Zampieri, 2005; Kashyap, Basar, & Srikant, 2007), a continuous-time model is considered here.
 The second problem we consider is distance-based formation control.
-Such formations have been studied in the context of graph rigidity (Baillieul and Suri (2004); Hendrickx et al. (2005)), where a common factor is the lack of globally stabilizing formation control laws.
+Such formations have been studied in the context of graph rigidity (Baillieul & Suri, 2004; Hendrickx, Anderson, & Blondel, 2005), where a common factor is the lack of globally stabilizing formation control laws.
 We propose here a control law that is based on the negative gradient of a potential function between each of the pairs of agents that form an edge in the formation graph.
 We show that the corresponding control law stabilizes the system to the desired formation provided that the graph is a tree.
-A similar result for directed acyclic graphs with three agents appeared in Cao et al. (2008).
+A similar result for directed acyclic graphs with three agents appeared in Cao, Anderson, Morse, and Yu (2008).
 We then show that it is necessary with a tree for stabilization to the desired formation.

 The rest of the paper is organized as follows: preliminaries and the system model are discussed in Section 2.
-Section 3 treats the quantized agreement problem while Section 4 deals with distance-based formation control.
-A summary is given in Section 5.
+Section 3 treats the

-\ This work was done within the TAIS-AURES project, which was supported by the Swedish Governmental Agency for Innovation Systems (VINNOVA) and Swedish Defence Materiel Administration (FMV).
-It was also supported by the Swedish Research Council, the Swedish Foundation for Strategic Research, and the EU NoE HYCON.
-Preliminary versions of this work appeared in Dimarogonas and Johansson (2008a), Dimarogonas and Johansson (2008b), where illustrated examples were also presented.
+^{} This work was done within the TAIS-AURES project, which was supported by the Swedish Governmental Agency for Innovation Systems (VINNOVA) and Swedish Defence Materiel Administration (FMV).
+It was also supported by the Swedish Research Council, the Swedish Foundation for Strategic Research, and the EU NOE HYCON.
+Preliminary versions of this work appeared in the 2008 American Control Conference, Seattle, Washington, USA, June 11-13, 2008, and the 47th IEEE Conference on Decision and Control, December 9-11, 2008.
+Fiesta Americana Grand Coral Beach, Cancun, Mexico.
+This paper was recommended for publication in revised form by Associate Editor Murat Arcak under the direction of Editor Andrew R. Teel.